Gareth1980/thatawkwardartist/README.md

 * When a painting is purchased, to be able to automatically delete that painting from the website.
 * Add a proper flash message when submit button is pressed in the contact us form to advise that it was completed (as well as receiving a confirmation email - already in place).
+* To use crispy forms instead of emailjs for the contact form to partially autocomplete when a user is signed in

 <h1 id="Technologies">4.
 Technologies</h1>
 <h2>Language Used</h2>